-In this paper we first mentioned the resources of collaboration applications, and the need and problems in making them to be Web Services.
-We then proposed and described the idea of Thin Client Collaboration Web Services, and explored some potential scenarios of this idea in which it shows its merit on leveraging the merit of the Web Service Architecture, and on more freedom in collaboration resulted from it.
+In this paper we introduced some resources of collaboration applications, and the needs in making them to be Web Services.
+We proposed and described the idea of Thin Client Collaboration Web Services, and explored some potential scenarios of this idea in which it shows its merit and the freedom resulted in collaboration.

 Such a Web Service has two sets of ports: Userfacing Input/Output ports and Resource-facing Input/Output ports.
 The user-facing I/O contacts a WS viewer, and the resource-facing I/O contacts a collaboration application.
-Hence, the role of the Web Service is to transcode in both directions between the two sets of ports with respect to displays and events, so that the user accesses the user-facing I/O as if he/she were accessing the resource itself.
+Hence, the role of the Web Service is to transcode in both directions between the two sets of ports with respect to displays and events, so that the user accesses the WS viewer as if the resource itself.

-We use our three collaborative projects as examples of resources, and projects in SVG as the effort in the demonstration of our initial implementation of a General Thin Client Collaboration Web Service.
-We describe briefly the design and implementing issues of the SVG projects, give some results enough to indicate the effort, and point out the future work.
+We used our three collaborative projects as examples of resources, and projects in SVG as the demonstration of our initial effort in the implementation of a General Thin Client Collaboration Web Service.
+We described briefly the SVG projects, gave some results enough to indicate the effort, and pointed out the future work.